Web-Bocket/javascript-wbc/README.md

 1. create a function using the "function" keyword that takes a string as an argument & returns the number of vowels in that string.
 (TCS Interview Question)

+For Each Loop in Array :-

+- arr.forEach(callBackFunction)
+- callBackFunction :- it is a function to execute for each element in the array.
+- a callback is a function passed as an argument to another function.

+ex.
+arr.forEach((val) => {
+    console.log(val)
+})

+practice task :-

+1. create a function that reverse an array.
+2. create a function that filter out negative numbers.
+3. check if a string is a palindrome or not.